rclone/rclone/MANUAL.md

         37600 fubuwic

-Any of the filtering options can be applied to this commmand.
+Any of the filtering options can be applied to this command.

 There are several related list commands